vygr/ChrysaLisp/docs/ENVIRONMENT.md

 nil
 ```

-The optional parameter, to `(env)`, if positive, is used to change the number
+The optional parameter, to `(env)`, is used to create a new isolated
-of hash buckets of the current environment, or create a new isolated
+environment, ie. no parent.
+You can increase the number of buckets in the
-environment, ie. no parent, if negative.
+current environment by use of the `(env-resize num)` function.

 You may wish to increase the number of buckets in the current environment,
 beyond the default of 1, if it's going to contain an extremely large number of